Born August 27, 1957, Jeffrey Winkler was the youngest of three sons born to Emil W and Gertrude Mae Winkler.

 Jeffrey Duane Winkler, born August 27, 1957, passed into the arms of his Savior, on March 11, 2020.

 Jeff was preceded in death by his parents and a grandson, Silas.
 He is survived by his wife, Rhonda, his boys Jacob (Ann-Elise) Winkler (Greentown) and Cory Winkler (Peru).
 He is also survived by his grandchildren: Tyce, Elleri, and Nori Winkler.
 He is also survived by his brothers, Michael (Connie) Winkler (Kokomo) and James (Ruth-Ellen) Winkler (Peru).
 Jeff said he had the best in-laws a fella could ask for and considered them his best friends.
 He is survived by his father and mother in-law, Ron and Mary Hileman (Denver); brother in-law Ronnie “Mark” (Joy) Hileman (Warren); and Derek (Marriott) Hileman (Phoenix, AZ).
 Jeff is also survived by several nieces and nephews and great-nieces and great-nephews who he dearly loved.

 A service celebrating the life of Jeffrey D. Winkler will be held at 10:00AM on Monday, March 16, 2020 at the Eikenberry-Eddy Funeral Home, 84 W. Main St Peru, IN with Pastor Tom Daugherty officiating.
 Burial will follow at Rankin Cemetery.
 Visitation will be held from 2:00 to 6:00PM Sunday, March 15, 2020 at the Eikenberry-Eddy Funeral Home.

 In lieu of flowers, donations can be made through the funeral to the Salem Christian Church.

-To plant a tree in memory of Jeffrey Duane Winkler, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Jeffrey Duane Winkler, please visit our floral store.